NSW Aboriginal Land Council: Lands Trust

+Land Council

 A non-statutory NSW Aboriginal Land Council was created in 1977, to assist in the protests by Aboriginal people for their land rights.
 It was the result of a conference held in October 1977 at the Black Theatre in Redfern to discuss land rights.
 It called for abolition of the Aboriginal Lands Trust (a body of which Lyall Munro Snr was a member, among others), and for recognition of Aboriginal rights to land.
 The conference resolved to form the new body, and 31 community representatives were elected, who then selected a working committee.
 This committee comprised: Kevin Cook (chair), Joyce Clague, Kevin Gilbert, Alan Woods, Alice Briggs, Camela Potter, Linda (Trudy) Longbottom, Betty Tighe, Ray Kelly, Jack Campbell, and Ted Thomas.
 This council was run by volunteers, with no funding, and they lobbied for the passage of the Aboriginal Land Rights Act 1983.

 This early body submitted ten land claims to the government between 1977 and 1981, the first being the Terry Hie Hie claim in northwestern NSW.
 The claims also called for compensation for the damage to their livelihood and loss of land.
 A Select Committee of the Legislative Assembly upon Aborigines was formed in November 1978, chaired by Maurice Keane.
 The select committee proposed the formation of an Aboriginal Heritage Commission charged with the protection of Aboriginal sacred sites.
 It also proposed the formation of a land rights system centred on local community councils, backed by Aboriginal regional land councils, and finally an Aboriginal Land Development Commission.